cdklabs/construct-hub-webapp/docs/analytics.md

 ## Recorded Data

-To understand which data should be recorded, we introduce a few questions we'd like to ask.
+To understand which data should be recorded, we work backwards from the questions we'd like to ask it.
-For each question, we explain why are we asking it, and which measurements are needed in order to answer it.
+For each question, we explain why are we asking it, and which metrics are needed in order to answer it.

 ### Are users satisfied with the hub?